RobLoTech/Roblotech.github.io/docs/My Learning/Linux/Git/Getting Started with Git.md

 ## Creating Your Identity

-In order to add files, commit changes, and push files to your repository, you first need to identify as a user executing these changes.
+To add files, commit changes, and push files to your repository, you first need to identify as a user executing these changes.
 To do so, simply run:
 ```
   git config --global user.email "you@example.com"